Megajoules to Kilowatts – Megajoules to Kilojoules – MJ to kWh – kW to MJ – KJ to MJ

 Minimum Room Sizing

-Some States specifiy the minimum room sizing (volume of room in M³) and minimum ventilation requirements for unflued heaters.
+Some States specify the minimum room sizing (volume of room in M³) and minimum ventilation requirements for unflued heaters.

 Minimum room sizing also varies between thermostatically controlled and manually controlled heaters.